 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 You will visit high elevations; our overnights are at elevations ranging from about 4,500 feet at Punakha and Yongkhola to about 9,500 feet at Phobjikha (1,400 to 2,900 meters).
-Most walks are short or medium distance (usually under a mile with some 1-2 miles) and at a slow pace.
+Most walks are under a mile with some 1-2 miles and at a slow pace with stops to observe wildlife.
 The most strenuous activity is the optional hike up to the Tiger’s Nest Monastery (at 10,240 feet, 3,240 meters).
-Most of the trail is steep, but you can stop halfway at a viewpoint and decide if you want to continue or just enjoy the view from there.
+Most of the trail is steep with switchbacks or stairs, but you can stop halfway at a viewpoint and decide if you want to continue or just enjoy the view from there.
 The hike up and back can take about 3-4 hours depending on your pace and how much time you spend at the monastery.

 The Kingdom of Bhutan is the size of Switzerland, nestled between Tibet and India, and is truly one of Earth’s most remote countries.
 Over 60% of the country is still forested with farms dotting the countryside.
 Bhutan has 20 peaks over 23,000 feet (7,000 meters), a wonderful place to photograph stunning mountain scenery, while also seeing spectacular birds and charming mammals.
 The Buddhist philosophy of respect for all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan’s unique culture and traditions have maintained an environment where wildlife flourishes.

 Bhutan lies in an area designated as one of the world’s top ten biodiversity hotspots.
 Over 600 species of birds live in Bhutan, including some of the most exotic and rare species in the eastern Himalayas.
+Because of their abundance, birds are the large majority of wildlife encountered on our safaris.
 Bhutan is also home to at least 165 species of mammals, including langurs, macaques, Red Panda, Himalayan Black Bear, Alpine Musk Deer, and in the alpine meadows, Takin (endangered) and Yaks, grazing on grasses along mountainsides.
 Tiger tracks might be found along the bases of the foothills to above the tree line, although this predator is seldom seen.

 A dzong is a fortress, which continues to serve as Bhutan’s administrative and religious center.
 You’ll also see monasteries, including the famous Tiger’s Nest, and smaller chortens (stupas), all of which are important features of Bhutan’s religion and culture.
 You will have opportunities to examine traditional Bhutanese arts and crafts, which represent a vital aspect of Bhutan’s living heritage as well as its spiritual and intellectual life.